 The EDIT command allows the user to edit another file.
-The new file is placed in the file \underline{ring} .
-The previous file being edited remains in memory and can be returned to by issuing an EDIT command without any parameters.
+The new file is placed in the file ring.
+The previous file being edited remains in memory.
 Several files can be edited at once, and all files are arranged in a ring, with subsequent EDIT commands moving through the ring, one file at a time.